NishantChauhan/CurrencyUtilities/ProjectInformation.md

     3. Added lint staged plugin and pre-commit hook.
     4. Expected Conditions in protractor for waiting for page loads
-    5. Added tests for convertor card error page 2020-05-17 07:01:41 - Added cache handling to avoid duplicate requests to back end api
+    5. Added tests for convertor card error page
+* 2020-05-17 07:01:41 - Added cache handling to avoid duplicate requests to back end api
   * Updates
     1. Code will replay the last response is successful.
-    2. The server request for currency conversion will not be made unitl cacheExpiryTimeout
+    2. The server request for currency conversion will not be made until cacheExpiryTimeout
+  * Enhancement
+    1. Enabled spell checker